 Before you go off trying complicated tricks and methods to get your hair to grow quickly, try a few simple maintenance routines.
-Often, the simple things you do everyday make the biggest difference in the health and length of your hair.
+Often, its the simple things you do everyday that make the biggest difference in the health and length of your hair.
 To grow African american hair faster follow these steps.

 1. Use a pre-shampoo.

 A pre-shampoo is a type of conditioning treatment that is applied on hair before using the actual shampoo.
 Its thick which allows it to form a coat over hair strands.
 The importance of this is protecting the hair from getting too dry and breaking.

 - The first is the TRESemme Expert Selection Pre-Shampoo.
 This comes with a great 16.5 oz pre-wash conditioner and a big 25 oz shampoo.

 - A second option is the Burt’s Bees Avocado Butter Pre-Shampoo.
 It replenishes your hair’s nutrients.
 Both of these products are absolutely amazing.
 I highly recommend them.

 2. Use the right shampoo.